ShubhamKoli-VC/caliper/packages/caliper-samples/network/fabric-v1.4.1/swarm-3org1peer-raft/README.md

 # To add a worker to this swarm, run the following command:
 #    docker swarm join --token xxxxxxxxxxxxx IP:2377
 ```
-Now your Host1 is joined the swarm as a manager.
+Now your Host1 has joined the swarm as a manager.
 ## 2- Join other hosts to the swarm

-Copy the given command (`docker swarm join --token xxxxxxxxxxxxx IP:2377`) and run it on the othr hosts:
+Copy the given command (`docker swarm join --token xxxxxxxxxxxxx IP:2377`) and run it on the other hosts:

 ```sh
 # This node joined a swarm as a worker.